 Have questions?
-Read the FAQs about the IDRA award.
+Read the FAQs about the IDRA award (PDF, 141KB) and the Technical FAQs (PDF, 87KB) for the IDRA online application process.

 Countries subject to approval

-Prior to issuing the award and contract, field research proposed in the following countries or territories must be approved by IDRC:
+Prior to issuing the award and contract (for selected candidates), field research proposed in the following countries or territories must be approved by IDRC:

 To be eligible, you must meet the following requirements: